rouxam/binance_api_wrapper/README.md

 # Binance API Wrapper
-A small wrapper for both spot and account
+A small wrapper for both spot and futures market

 ## Setup
 Open constants.py and edit your environment variables accordingly